marianobianchi/marianobianchi.github.io/docs/_posts/2023-11-11-the-meta-post.markdown

 ## Initialize Jekyll

 The first step is to initialize Jekyll.
 I decided to use docker to avoid installing anything in my computer.
 So I created a new folder to host the dockerfile and a docs folder to contain all Jekyll related files.
-I followed the steps here: https://jekyllrb.com/docs/ but ran them in Docker.
+I followed the steps [here](https://jekyllrb.com/docs/) but ran them in Docker.

 First thing was to move into the main folder and run these commands: